SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 [`print` command](../reference/cli/cmd_print.md).
 But internally, they are actually uppercase letters.)

-- **Constants**: There are three types of constants: integers, floating-point, and symbolic constants: - Integer constants (numbers).
-The range of values depends on the machine and implementation you’re using, but it is at least [-2 billion...+2 billion]. - Floating-point constants (numbers).
-The range depends on the machine and implementation you’re using. - Symbolic constants.
+- **Constants**: There are three types of constants: integers, floating-point, and symbolic constants:
+    - Integer constants (numbers).
+The range of values depends on the machine and implementation you’re using, but it is at least [-2 billion...+2 billion].
+    - Floating-point constants (numbers).
+The range depends on the machine and implementation you’re using.
+    - Symbolic constants.
 These are symbols with arbitrary names.
 A constant can use any combination of letters, digits, or `$%&*+-/:<=>?_`.
 Other characters (such as blank spaces) can be included by surrounding the complete constant name with vertical
   bars: `|This is a constant|`.
 (The vertical bars aren’t part of the name; they’re